ccontrols/component-controls/ui/blocks/README.md

 ## <ins>TagsList</ins>

-row of tags with link to their page
+displays a row of tags assigned to the current document, with links to their pages

 _TagsList [source code](https://github.com/ccontrols/component-controls/tree/master/ui/blocks/src/TagsList/TagsList.tsx)_